Mind, Body and Soul

-"Mind, Body and Soul" is a song written and originally recorded by Detroit-based R&B group the Flaming Ember in 1969.
+"Mind, Body and Soul" is a song written by Ron Dunbar and “Edyth Wayne” (pseudonym for Holland, Dozier and Holland) and originally recorded by Detroit-based R&B group the Flaming Ember in 1969.
 It was the first of three singles released from their Westbound #9 LP.

 The song reached number 26 on the U.S. Billboard Hot 100 and number 19 on Cash Box.
 In Canada, it spent two weeks at number 13.

 Chart history

+Other versions

+Jerry Walsh recorded a version of the song.
+Backed with "Early in the Morning", it was released on Allied International PPX 306.